gregdan3/gregdan3.github.io/pages/toki-pona/sona/o.md

 :::

-Don’t worry: these are content words too!
+Don’t worry, these are content words too!
 I separated them to make them easier to remember.

 ## Overview